jlengrand/Ivolution/README.markdown

 $ pip install Facemovie
 ```

-You will need to have OpenCV with Python bindings to use it.
-(See requirements chapter)

 ## Getting Started

 Now that FaceMovie is installed on your system, let's start playing with it !
-If you do not have images to play with, note that an [archive including samples](https://dl.dropbox.com/u/4286043/GH/FaceMovie/packaging/ressources/samples.zip) is available.
+If you do not have images to play with, note that an [archive including samples](https://dl.dropbox.com/u/4286043/GH/FaceMovie/samples.zip) is available.

-For each of the following commands, __Facemovifier__ should be replaced by __FaceMovifier.exe__ or __python Facemovifier__ depending on your installation method (executable or Python egg).
+For each of the following commands, __Facemovifier__ should be replaced by __FaceMovifier.exe__ or __python Facemovifier__ depending on your installation method.

 Once installed, let's start by calling the helper of Facemovie.
 It can be done by